aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Network-Architecture-Strengthening-for-On-Premises-&-Remote-Users-README.md

 AllowedIPs = 10.10.10.2/32
 ```

-**VPN:** A **VPN (Virtual Private Network)** exists on a VPN gateway (router/firewall/server) and creates an encrypted tunnel across the Internet, allowing authorized remote users to access internal resources as if they were inside the office network.
+A **VPN (Virtual Private Network)** exists on a VPN gateway (router/firewall/server) and creates an encrypted tunnel across the Internet, allowing authorized remote users to access internal resources as if they were inside the office network.

 **VPN commonly exists on:**